 The edge of the shape.
 Is it hard edged or soft and blurred?

 The function of shape.
-Has it been used to organise space, create an effect or as a symbol to provide recognition (A stop sign or the shape of a Coke bottle)?
+Has it been used to organise space, create an effect or as a symbol to assist with recognition (A stop sign or the shape of a Coke bottle?)

 Line is a continuous mark on a surface.
 There are many useful adjectives that can be used to describe line.

 - emphasise something (an outline on a character, underline),

 - to divide components in a composition (column line),